mariadb-corporation/maxscale-buildbot/README.md

 ## Development environment configuration

-In order to efficiently work with the BuildBot codebase you should install development tools:
+In order to efficiently work with the BuildBot codebase, you should install development tools:

 ```
 $ pip install -U -r requirements-development.txt